allen880117/Simulated-Quantum-Annealing/impl_result/README.md

 * Time complexity is O(TSS)

 * Memory usage is too large
-  * Need a better interface for passing the coefficients, instead of sending all the coefficients to the kernel in once.
+  * Need a better interface for passing the coefficients, instead of sending all the coefficients to the kernel at once.

 ## opt1-faill (opt)

 * Implement the optimized architecture mentioned in [1]
-  * Using a streaming interface for some of the coefficents instead.
+  * Using a streaming interface for some of the coefficients instead.

 * But we failed at this version.